-Let's start by getting on topic, what is the Copycats?
+Let's start by getting on topic, what does Copycat mean?

 This is what a “contagion” effect is called when we talk about a real or fictitious event that is replicated massively.
 That is, when one or several imitators aspire to behave in the same way as a model x.

-We have already spoken about copyright to protect artists, especially about artists, and there is little publicity about the legislations that protects tattoos.
+We have already spoken about copyright to protect tattoo artists, and there is little publicity about the legislation that protects tattoos.

 There are many tattoo artists who create their original and talented designs from scratch, but there are also many others who take advantage of the finished drafts and they use them without consequences.